 Directors may only be removed for cause by the affirmative vote of a majority of the outstanding shares entitled to vote upon an election of directors, voting together as a single class.
-Any vacant directorships may be filled by the directors then in office.
+Any vacant directorships may be filled by an appointee of the directors then in office.